heyartifact/webflow/README.md

 ```

 **Remember to changes these back before publishing the Webflow page to production!**

-By excluding the tag, jsDelivr will fetch the latest semantic version of the script.

 Note that the files are cached and will not automatically fetch new versions with future commits (unless it sees that
 the version has changed).
 However, if a branch is cached and is stale for testing, you can also use the commit id to